Safariguide for beginners

 A national park is classified as a park used for conservation purposes.
 In most cases a national park is a reserve of natural or semi-natural or development land of a sovereign state declares or owns

 A piece of advise

 Basically you can get whatever you want in all price-ranges.
 And as anywhere else in the world, quality and cost have a certain connection for obvious reasons.

 This being said, very luxurious camps and lodges on safari are very seldom worth their price.
-Although spectacular, you don’t spend a lot of time in the room or at the campsite (since you are out for game-drives most of the day), so save your money!
-The most luxurious camps and lodges can easily charge 1000 USD per night person.
+Although spectacular, you don’t spend a lot of time in the room or at the campsite (since you are out for game-drives most of the day).
+So no need to go for the top level unless you plan to stay in camp all day!